 The other option for finding gay friends and potential mates, and the option that will yield the most success, is using a smartphone app.

 When I visited my first gay bar in Japan, the bartender told me all about meeting guys on the app “Jack’d”.
 I had had no experience with those types of apps, but I had gotten wind of Grindr while I lived in America, so I had a general concept of how they worked.
 Due to the negative public opinion and my lack of knowledge, I had doubts about safety and the intentions of its users.
 Therefore, I decided that apps were not for me.
 What I didn’t realize at the time was that in Japan, dating apps are seen as a legitimate way to find friends as well as potential romantic interests.
 Several months later, I decided I had nothing to lose and downloaded Jack’d, in turn putting the gay world into the palm of my hand.

 In Japan, I think that gay SNS apps are considered just that…a social network.
 Therefore, it first and foremost functions like a “gay Facebook” of sorts.
 Those who are serious about making contacts are the ones with fully fleshed out profiles and clear pictures of themselves enjoying everyday activities.
-Of course, there are also plenty of headless torsos, mirror selfies in underwear, and offers to unlock private pictures, insinuating that yes, Japanese men also use it for quick hookups.
+Of course, there are also plenty of headless torsos, mirror selfies in underwear, and offers to unlock private photos, insinuating that yes, some Japanese men also use it for quick hookups.